chrisjosephs/color_library/README.md

 - Todo: compatible for exporting/creating through Drupal GraphQL
 - Todo: tags (currently comma listed 255 var field only - break out into table)

+Color entities can be created individually, but they can also be added to palettes in a library, so for example you might have entities called "Light Blue", "Purple" etc, but then define palettes with "Call to Action Background", "Link Hover" that are semantically named.

 ## REQUIREMENTS

 Drupal 11 (will be tested on earlier versions shortly)